Ushan256/Sudoku/README.md

 ## 🛰️ Overview

-**Neon Sudoku** is more than just a game; it is a research-driven application exploring the intersection of **Heuristic Search Algorithms** and **Neural Networks**.
+**Neon Sudoku** is a research-driven application exploring the intersection of **Heuristic Search Algorithms** and **Neural Networks**.
 By treating the Sudoku grid as a spatial image, the platform provides millisecond-level AI assistance while maintaining a high-performance, neon-infused user experience.

+---

 ## 🚀 Key Features